DanielAvinoam/TheSubZeroProject/README.md

 }
 ...
 ```
 Notice the use of the global `RundownProtection` variable  - drivers can use run-down protection to safely access objects in shared system memory that are created and deleted by another kernel-mode driver.
-In our case, the variable is acquired before each APC queueing and it's the APC's job to release the object right before the function finishes.
+In our case, the variable is acquired before the queuing of an APC and it's the APC's job to release the object right before it finishes.
-The `DriverUnload` function will get blocked by the call to `ExWaitForRundownProtectionRelease`, which will wait for the `RundownProtection` to be released (if acquired).
+The `DriverUnload` function will get blocked by a call to `ExWaitForRundownProtectionRelease`, which will wait for the `RundownProtection` to be released (if acquired).
 This is how the driver guarantee that it will not be unloaded while an APC is queued for execution, thus preventing a BSOD.

 >**Note**: You might also noticed the lambda expression sent to the `QueueAPC` function.
 This is a trick to bypass the `KeInitializeApc` requirement for declaring a `PKNORMAL_ROUTINE` as the APC function and avoid  casting its parameters to `PVOID` (which in some cases might cause some problems).

-Jumping into `InjectUsermodeShellcodeAPC`, the function receives a shellcode pointer and its size.
-Since this function executes in the target process' context, it starts with allocating space equal to the shellcode's size:
+Jumping into `InjectUsermodeShellcodeAPC`, the function receives a shellcode and its size.
+Since this function executes in the target process' context, it starts by allocating space equal to the shellcode's size:
 ```cpp
 void InjectUsermodeShellcodeAPC(const UCHAR* Shellcode, SIZE_T ShellcodeSize)
 {